calaldees/teachingWorkshops/teacherTraining/inclusion.md

 Covid - poorest most affected

 My PE Teacher - run times - small, slow, poor cordination (throw/catch) - handwriting illegable/unmarkable , spelling non existent

-Most children do not fit into neatley into a category I take them as a guide, but focus on children as individuals
+Most children do not fit into neatly into a category
+I take them as a guide, but focus on children as individuals

 * [What Can the US Learn From France When it Comes to ADHD?](https://www.parent.com/what-can-the-us-learn-from-france-when-it-comes-to-adhd/)